 The library offers many programs on topics such as local history, investing, planning for retirement, recent or notable books and authors, art, real estate and many other topics.

 The library also provides space and receptions for local artists regularly.
-You can check our calendar for the current exhibit or find information on our art exhibits in general on our Art Exhibits page.
+You can find information on our art exhibits in general on our Art Exhibits page.

 We offer a variety of classes to help you learn the basics of how to use a computer, e-readers, current software, social medias, and personal handheld devices.
 Below is a list and brief descriptions of such offerings.
 Please refer to our newsletter to see what classes are currently being offered.